test-kitchen/test-kitchen/docs/content/docs/reference/examples.md

     attributes:
 ```

-Sometimes you'd like to add another NIC to your vm, or bump up the memory.
+Sometimes you'd like to add another NIC to your VM or bump up the memory.
 You might have a `forwarded_port` you'd like
 to add also.
-The following snippet has a couple suggestions for doing this.
+The following snippet has a couple of suggestions for doing this.
 You can even turn on the `auto_correct` if you think
 you'll need it.

 ```yaml